ra559/cis106/labs/lab0.md

 # Markdown Tutorial + Practice

 ## Question 1
-Install VS Code and install the following extentions:
+Install VS Code and install the following extensions:
 * Live Server
 * Markdown All in one
 * Markdown Preview Enhanced
 * Markdown PDF
 * Markdown TOC
+* Markdown Converter
 * PDF Preview
 * Code Spell Checker

 ## Question 2
 * Download the following PDF File: [What is Ubuntu?](https://github.com/ra559/cis106/blob/main/docs/What%20is%20Ubuntu_%20.pdf)
 * In VS Code, create a new file and name it `Notes-0.md`